GuangzuW/peerprep-g06/microservices/collaboration-service/README.md

 ### Production Mode

-To run the app in production mode:
+Deploy the service in production mode:

 ```bash